Adam Gilchrist: 2003 World Cup

 Gilchrist played in all but one of the matches in Australia's successful defence of their World Cup title; he was rested for the group match against the Netherlands.
 He finished the tournament with 408 runs at an average of 40.80 at a strike rate of 105.
 He scored four half-centuries, and was run out against Sri Lanka in the Super Six stage just a single run short of a century.
 In the semi-final, he scored 22 before being caught off an inside-edge onto pad off the bowling of Aravinda de Silva.
 The umpire gave no reaction, however Gilchrist walked off the pitch after a moment's pause.
 In 2009 it was described as an "astonishing moment" drawing criticism from England's Angus Fraser, who "objected to him being canonised simply for not cheating", and from others who "thought that he walked almost by accident; that having played his shot he overbalanced in the direction of the pavilion."
 His actions nevertheless drew praise from the majority.
 In the final, India elected to field first and Gilchrist hammered 57 from 48 balls, featuring in a century opening stand with Hayden to seize the initiative.
 This laid the foundation for Australia's 2/359 and a crushing 125-run win, ending an unbeaten campaign.
 Gilchrist was also the competition's most successful wicketkeeper, making 21 dismissals.

-Success in the World Cup was followed up by a tour of the West Indies where Gilchrist was part of a side that won both the ODI and Test series.
+Success in the World Cup was followed up by a tour of the West Indies where Gilchrist was part of a team that won both the ODI and Test series.
 He scored 282 runs at 70.50 with one century in the four Tests, and 212 runs at 35.33 in the ODIs.
 The Australians then defeated a touring Bangladeshi cricket team in short series in both forms of the game.
 Gilchrist was only sporadically required with the bat.